calebsander/git-internals/md/part1.md

 Again, we can skip the entire tree if the hashes are the same.
 And either tree object might not exist, in which case we treat it as any empty tree.

-Since trees list their entries in name order, we can merge these two sorted slices to process all entries in both tries in order and find all entries that exist in both trees.
+Since trees list their entries in name order, we can merge these two sorted slices to process all entries in both trees in order and find all entries that exist in both trees.
 Note that the same filename might correspond to a file in one tree and a directory in the other, in which case we treat it as though the file were deleted and the directory added.
 ```rust
 use std::path::PathBuf;